celery/celery/docs/userguide/tasks.rst

     serialization methods that have been registered with :mod:`kombu.serialization.registry`.

-    Please see :ref:`executing-serializers` for more information.
+    Please see :ref:`calling-serializers` for more information.

 .. attribute:: Task.backend